egberts/egberts.github.io-src/content/articles/firefox-jsshell.md

 There is a `js-gdb.py` Python script (also in the same directory as `jsshell`.

-But that script requires the Python `gdb` library, which Debian does not provie.
+But that script requires the Python `gdb` library, which Debian does not provide.